wp-plugins/miniorange-2-factor-authentication/readme.txt

 = I can login to wordpress but i want to go back to normal login. = Deactivate the plugin

-= I want 2 factor auth for all my users not just me .= Contact info@miniorange.com
+= I want 2 factor auth for all my users not just me. = Contact info@miniorange.com

 = My phone is offline, how do I login? =